If have any questions, would like to see your data, or have it deleted email me at caleb@calebgamman.com

 Collected Data

-At checkout, we will collect your name, email address, username, and password.
+At checkout, this site will collect your name, email address, username, and password.
 This information is used to setup your account for our site.
-The last 4 digits of your credit card number and the expiration date are saved by our site to use for reference and to send you an email if your credit card will expire before the next recurring payment.
+The last 4 digits of your credit card number and the expiration date are saved by the site to use for reference and to send you an email if your credit card will expire before the next recurring payment.

 Where your data is shared